AdaCore/learn/content/courses/ada_2022_whats_new/chapters/array_aggregates.rst

     (for J in 1 ..
 3 =>
       (for K in 1 ..
 3 => J * 10 + K));

-It's intresting that such aggregates were originally proposed more than 25 years ago!
+It's interesting that such aggregates were originally proposed more than 25 years ago!

 Complete code snippet: